Is Texas turning purple? A look at the midterm numbers.

 So is ruby red Texas starting to drift toward becoming a purple state?
 Whether or not Democratic candidates break through at the state or district levels in 2018, the long-term trend line suggests it's quite possible.

-For a generation, despite the state's booming non-white population, Republicans' advantage in Texas barely budged.
-Between 1980 and 2012, the Census estimates that the Hispanic share of Texas's population surged from 20 percent to 37 percent.
+For a generation, despite the state's booming nonwhite population, Republicans' advantage in Texas barely budged.
+From 1980 to 2012, the Census estimates that the Hispanic share of Texas' population surged from 20 percent to 37 percent.
 Yet in 2012, Mitt Romney won 58 percent of all major-party presidential votes cast in the state — a point higher than the 57 percent share Ronald Reagan won in 1980.

 The reason Texas stood still could be explained by two offsetting trends: As Democratic-leaning Hispanics and African-Americans grew in voting strength, Republicans made enormous gains with rural whites who felt increasingly alienated by coastal liberals.

-But in 2018, Republicans may be on the verge of to "maxing out" their shares of rural whites.
+But in 2018, Republicans may be on the verge of "maxing out" their shares of rural whites.
 In 2016, exit polls showed Trump winning 76 percent of Texas whites without college degrees.
-Meanwhile, the non-white share of eligible voters is continuing to rise every year.
-And even more importantly for Democrats, Trump has alienated a booming, traditionally GOP group: Suburban professional whites, especially women.
+Meanwhile, the nonwhite share of eligible voters is continuing to rise every year.
+And even more important for Democrats, Trump has alienated a booming, traditionally GOP group: suburban professional whites, especially women.

 No matter what happens in those races, however, Texas will make history in 2018.
 Incredibly, Texas has never elected a Latina to Congress.
-But on Tuesday, former El Paso County Judge Veronica Escobar and state Sen. Sylvia Garcia both won their primaries with more than 50 percent (the threshold needed to avoid a runoff), virtually guaranteeing they will win safe Democratic seats in El Paso and Houston this fall.
+But on Tuesday, Veronica Escobar, former El Paso County judge, and state Sen. Sylvia Garcia both won their primaries with more than 50 percent of the vote (the threshold needed to avoid a runoff), virtually guaranteeing they will win safe Democratic seats in El Paso and Houston this fall.

 David Wasserman, House editor for The Cook Political Report, is an NBC News contributor and senior analyst with the NBC Election Unit.